fousseyni-berthe/threat-hunting-scenarios/Operation-Silent-Corridor.md

 ## Investigation

-The attacker created the staging directory:
+The attacker created the staging directory: `C:\Windows\Temp\McAfee_Logs`.

-`C:\Windows\Temp\McAfee_Logs`

 The naming convention masqueraded as legitimate antivirus logs and was used to stage Active Directory database artifacts.

 ## MITRE ATT&CK Mapping